 To enable Azure Event Hubs in USM Anywhere

-- Go to the Sensors page and open the Azure Sensor.
+- Go to Data Sources > Sensors and open the Azure Sensor.

 Click the Configurations tab.